floviolleau/geolocation-tcp/README.md

 ## Note
 - Windows will try to locate your position using either of these sources: Cellular, Wifi, Satellite.
 Thus if you want to see what you get offshore, turn off your cellular and wifi connections.
 - The frequency of location updates might be quite irregular.
-- If your position is off, try `Settings > User Interface` and set `Show Lat/Long as` to `Degrees, Minutes, Seconds`.
+- If your position in OpenCPN is off, try `Settings > User Interface` and set `Show Lat/Long as` to `Degrees, Minutes, Seconds`.
+- Windows 10 users: GeolocationTCP does not recognize the correct GNSS status when started or when switching the airline mode.
+Swipe to open the Action center and tap the Location tile to disable location services.
+Then tap it again.
+GeolocationTCP should be able to pickup the GNSS status now.

 # Building